paulund

 What is PHPStan?

-PHPStan is a static analysis tool that analyzes your PHP code without executing it.
+PHPStan analyses your PHP code without executing it.
 It:

 • Detects bugs before they reach production